feizc/MaskGMT/README.md

 ## Usage

 ### Text-Conditional Generator
-A text-to-music model that conditions the generation with `t5-base` text embeddings, requires `pip install transformers`.
+A text-to-music model that conditions the generation with `t5-base` text embeddings.

 ```py
 from maskgmt import MaskGmtTransformer, MaskGmt, TokenCritic